Banner

 Understanding and Improving the Next Generation of Conversational Systems: Trends, Challenges and Future

-Luis Fernando D'Haro Enriquez, Speech Technology Group, Universidad Politécnica de Madrid, Spain
+Luis Fernando D'Haro Enriquez, Universidad Politécnica de Madrid, Spain

 The Major Challenges for Cyber Security and AI